adityas1731/Weather-App/README.md

 Visit Above Link to access the website.

-Simply Enter city name to see the current temperature and weather.
+Simply enter City Name to see the Current Temperature and Weather.